Emlyn Hughes: Post-football career

 In 1979, Hughes became a team captain on the long-running BBC quiz A Question of Sport, opposite the former rugby union footballer Gareth Edwards.
 He left the programme in 1981, but returned in 1984, this time playing against England's former rugby union captain Bill Beaumont.
 Hughes became much mimicked for his competitive nature and high-pitched protestations when not being able to recall an answer.
 He once identified a picture of a heavily muddied jockey as John Reid, only to be told it was Princess Anne.
 Later in the same series, she appeared on the programme, joining Hughes's team.
-Hughes caused a minor national debate when he defied protocol and put his arm around her.
+Hughes famously ignored protocol when he put his arm around her after she answered a question right.
 He called her "ma'am" throughout, except for one occasion, when he referred to her as "mate".
 Hughes later joined her team for the much criticised It's a Royal Knockout project, the brainchild of her brother Prince Edward.

 Hughes's involvement with the BBC also included work as an analyst on radio.
 Alongside Peter Jones he was present at the Heysel Stadium disaster in 1985, saying "Football has died and the hooligans have won."
 He also was a member of the punditry panel for BBC Television's coverage of the 1986 FIFA World Cup.
 Hughes hosted the short-lived BBC game show Box Clever during 1986 and 1987.
 However, he left A Question of Sport – and the corporation as a whole – in 1987 to go to ITV and captain a team on Sporting Triangles.
 Through this, he occasionally appeared as a pundit on ITV's football coverage.
 He was also immortalised in comic strip form as he was signed by Melchester Rovers in the Roy of the Rovers strip; he also wrote a column for the teenage football magazine Match.
 Alongside Peter Jones again, he was present at the Hillsborough disaster in April 1989.
 Later, he paid visits to the parents of Andrew Devine, who was left comatose after the tragedy, in hospital and offered them support and assistance.